1993 San Diego Chargers season: Week 5: at Seattle Seahawks

-Week 6
+Week 6: at Pittsburgh Steelers

 John Friesz struggled on his first start of the season, hindered by a rushing attack which could gain only 19 yards on 20 carries.
-Still, the defense kept them in the game at half time, trailing only 6-3.
+Still, the defense kept them in the game at half time, trailing only 6–3.
 On the first Charger drive of the 3rd quarter, Friesz executed a successful QB sneak on 4th and 1, earning a 1st and goal at the 8.
 However, Kevin Greene hit Friesz as he threw on the next play, causing a goal line interception and knocking the quarterback out of the game with a concussion.

 Humphries came in, but was soon sacked by Greg Lloyd, causing a fumble which Levon Kirkland recovered and ran in for the game's only touchdown.
 San Diego finished with 138 yards, their worst tally for 16 years.

-Week 7
+Week 7: vs. Kansas City Chiefs

 San Diego dropped a thriller to lose their third straight.
-Shortly after Anthony Miller had an 89 yard touchdown reception chalked off for a Harry Swayne hold, the Chiefs opened the scoring, veterans Joe Montana and Marcus Allen combing from 15 yards out.
+Shortly after Anthony Miller had an 89-yard touchdown reception chalked off for a Harry Swayne hold, the Chiefs opened the scoring, veterans Joe Montana and Marcus Allen combing from 15 yards out.
 The Chargers were forced to punt on their next possession, but John Kidd's monster 67 yard kick pinned Kansas City at their own three.
-This shift in field position set San Diego up for a 36 yard touchdown drive, rookie Natrone Means powering over the goal line for his first career touchdown.
-Montana and Friesz then exchanged interceptions, before a Nick Lowery field goal made it 10-7 at the break.
+This shift in field position set San Diego up for a 36-yard touchdown drive, rookie Natrone Means powering over the goal line for his first career touchdown.
+Montana and Friesz then exchanged interceptions, before a Nick Lowery field goal made it 10–7 at the break.

 John Carney had a chance to tie the scores in the 3rd quarter, but saw his kick blocked.
 Early in the 4th, Darrien Gordon returned a punt 54 yards to the three, and Miller caught the go-ahead touchdown pass on 3rd and goal.
 Lowery then hit the upright from 35 yards out, before Carney had another one blocked.
 Taking over on the 20 with 3:27 to play, Montana then led his team on the game-winning drive, converting a 4th and 10 along the way.
 Allen scored from a yard out with 1:57 remaining.
 Friesz also managed to convert a 4th and 10, but then threw four consecutive incompletions from the Kansas City 47.

 Anthony Miller caught 6 passes for 105 yards and a touchdown.
 This result broke a string of nine consecutive home wins for San Diego, including one in the playoffs.